the-turing-way/the-turing-way/book/website/community-handbook/community-handbook.md

 ## Useful links

 Visit the Turing Way GitHub repository at [https://github.com/alan-turing-institute/the-turing-way](https://github.com/alan-turing-institute/the-turing-way) to find out what we are working on.
-Start contributin to the book by reading our [contribution guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md).
+Start contributing to the book by reading our [contribution guidelines](https://github.com/alan-turing-institute/the-turing-way/blob/master/CONTRIBUTING.md).

 If you are new and would like to connect with us, join our [Gitter channel](https://gitter.im/alan-turing-institute/the-turing-way).
 We also host bimonthly [online Collaboration Cafés](https://github.com/alan-turing-institute/the-turing-way/blob/master/project_management/online-collaboration-cafe.md) to cowork online with our community members online.